Fragrance extraction: Steam distillation

-Most oils are distilled in a single process.
-One exception is Ylang-ylang (Cananga odorata), which takes 22 hours to complete distillation.
+Major essential oils obtained by steam distillation are peppermint oil, clove oil, eucalyptus oil, nutmeg oil, and sassafras oil.
+Most oils are steam distilled in a single process.
+The process can be slow, illustrated by Ylang-ylang (Cananga odorata), which takes 22 hours to complete distillation.
 It is fractionally distilled, producing several grades (Ylang-Ylang "extra", I, II, III and "complete", in which the distillation is run from start to finish with no interruption).